shshwdr/starPR/Assets/Dialogue System Extras/Textline/Supplemental/EnhancedScroller Support/_README.txt

 NOTE: This is a work in progress.
-Some edge cases still need to be addressed.
+Some edge cases may still need to be addressed.

 This supplement adds support for Enhanced Scroller: https://assetstore.unity.com/packages/tools/gui/enhancedscroller-36378